 - Open the Discord app on your phone or mobile device.

-- Tap on the Cog icon at the bottom right and will open User Settings, tap on My Account.
+- Tap on your profile icon at the bottom right and will open User Settings; tap on My Account.

-- You will have the option to ‘Disable Account’ or ‘Delete Account.’
-However, once you select either, you will be taken to a support page describing ways to go about making that happen, similar to what you are already reading here.
+- You will have the option to ‘Disable Account‘ or ‘Delete Account.’
+However, once you select either, you will go to a support page describing ways to make that happen, similar to what you are already reading here.